Elizabeth Gurley Flynn: Industrial Workers of the World

 Flynn delivered her first soapbox speech for socialism in New York City in the summer of 1906.
 She was immediately arrested.
 Not long after that incident, she joined the Industrial Workers of the World (IWW; also known as the "Wobblies").

 In 1907, Flynn became a full-time IWW organizer.
 She attended her first IWW convention in September of that year.
 Over the next few years, she organized campaigns among garment workers in Pennsylvania, silk weavers in New Jersey, restaurant workers in New York, miners in Minnesota, Missoula, Montana, and Spokane, Washington; and textile workers in Massachusetts.
-During this period, author Theodore Dreiser described her as "an East Side Joan of Arc".
+During this period, author Theodore Dreiser described her as the "East Side Joan of Arc".
 She was widely recognized for her youth, beauty, speaking ability, intelligence, and wit.